 For example, the following code writes the two strings specified to the file myFile.txt, separated by end-of-line characters.

 '''

-myFile := GsFile openWrite: 'myFileName'.
+myFile := GsFile openWrite: 'myFile.txt'.

 myFile nextPutAll: 'All of us are in the gutter,'.

 myFile cr.

 myFile nextPutAll: 'but some of us are looking at the stars.'.

 myFile close.

-myFile := GsFile openRead: 'myFileName'.

-myFile contents.

-%

-GsFile closeAll.

-%

 '''